phil-curran/images/README.md

 #### `.vscode/settings.json`

-This file configures the VS Code Draw.io extension for this repository.
+This file configures the VS Code / Cursor Draw.io extension for this repository.
 It includes things like:

 - preset colors
 - default vertex style